wangziqi2013/wangziqi2013.github.io/_posts/2019-09-02-Reducing-the-cost-of-persistence-for-nonvolatile-heaps-in-end-user-devices.markdown

 and similarly no explanation on what causes the higher miss rate.
 What's the difference between these two types of applications and any two applications that share the same LLC?**

+**Note 2: I guess the paper is trying to say that since NVMPersist cache lines will be flushed anyway shortly after they are written, these short-lived cache lines should not cause other cache lines to be evicted just because it needs the cache.**

 The second problem is metadata overhead of memory allocators.
 Previous NVM-based allocators store their metadata on the NVM directly, which is updated every time an allocation request is fulfilled.
 Given that modern memory allocators have fairly complicated internal states and policies, this will incur large amount of data being written to the NVM on every memory